dongwookdannykim/dongwookdannykim.github.io/_pages/publications.md

   <span>maritime, airspace, and outer space governance</span>
 </p>

-My research asks how authority is constructed, bounded, sustained, and corrected in domains that are not reducible to territorial sovereignty.
-Across maritime, airspace, and outer-space governance, I study how states and international institutions turn claims over spaces legally organized as open, non-appropriable, or collectively administered into legal entitlements, administrative forms, and operating systems.
-I ask why conduct sometimes stabilizes without acknowledgment, why some claims enter law while others are refused, what survives refusal, and who can compel an established order to revise itself.
+My research asks how authority is constructed, bounded, sustained, and corrected in domains beyond territorial sovereignty.
+The spaces I study are legally organized as open, as non-appropriable, or as collectively administered.
+No state may simply own them.
+Yet states and international institutions keep turning claims over them into legal entitlements, administrative forms, and operating systems.
+I ask why conduct sometimes stabilizes without acknowledgment, why some claims enter law while others are refused, and what survives refusal.
+Also, I ask who can compel an established order, once built, to revise itself.

 ## Dissertation Project